 All applications for family and partner housing will be reviewed by the Department of Residence Services before being approved.
 Family and partner housing is not guaranteed as the demand exceeds the supply.

 The student member/licensee of the family is solely responsible for the behavior of the family members, and the family members' guests, while residing in NYU School of Law housing.
 All family and partner housing residents (those not the licensee) must obtain an NYU ID card and are not provided with ResNet or Coles/Palladium access.
-To request a partner/family NYU ID, please fill out the ID Request Form and submit to the Office of Residential Life.
+To request a partner/family NYU ID, please fill out the ID Request Form (Please do not handwrite information) and submit to the Office of Residential Life.

 Obligation to Pay Rent